Revisiting the Orbital Dynamics of the Hot Jupiter WASP-12 b with New Transit Times: Observation Log

 The telescopes record raw CCD frames, and atmospheric turbulence, optical distortions, focus errors, charge diffusion, and detector electronics affect them.
 We corrected these frames through image processing to extract accurate stellar positions and brightness for exoplanet transit studies.
 This process involves three phases: pre-processing, processing, and post-processing.

 \paragraph{Pre--processing:}

 Before performing aperture photometry, we preprocessed the raw CCD images to remove instrumental and observational artifacts.
 We corrected defects such as bad pixels, cosmic ray hits, and pixel to pixel sensitivity variations to ensure reliable photometric measurements.
-Along with the science frames, we obtain calibration frames in the form of bias, dark, and flat fields to eliminate readout noise, thermal current, and uneven detector response.
+Along with the science frames, calibration frames namely bias, dark, and flat fields are obtained to remove instrumental effects from the CCD images, including electronic offsets and thermal current, and to correct for pixel-to-pixel sensitivity variations and optical effects.
 Using IRAF\footnote{The Image Reduction and Analysis Facility (IRAF) is a software package distributed by the National Optical Astronomy Observatory (NOAO), which is operated by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation (NSF).} (Image Reduction and Analysis Facility), we apply standard routines such as zerocombine, flatcombine, and ccdproc under the imred package of NOAO to perform trimming, bias subtraction, dark correction, and flat--fielding, and we remove cosmic rays with the cosmic rays task in crutil.
 After calibration, we inspected the images for residual defects and alignment issues, displayed them with the task display, and interactively analyzed them using imexamine to estimate parameters such as the full width at half maximum (FWHM) of stellar point spread functions and the local sky background.
 These parameters are essential for defining the photometric aperture radius and sky annulus, which directly affect the precision of the extracted light curves in exoplanet transit analysis.

 \paragraph{Processing}: We performed the aperture photometry using the \texttt{apphot} and \texttt{daophot} packages in IRAF.
 First, we defined the photometry parameters in \texttt{datapars}, \texttt{centerpars}, \texttt{fitskypars}, and \texttt{photpars} to specify CCD characteristics, centering methods, sky background estimation, and aperture sizes.
 We prepared a coordinate file for the target star and nearby comparison stars, although stars could also be selected interactively.
 Aperture photometry was then applied across all science frames using the \texttt{phot} task to extract instrumental magnitudes, with magnitudes computed for the chosen aperture(s).
 The aperture radii were typically set to 2-3 times the full width at half maximum (FWHM) of the stellar point-spread function (PSF) and optimized to minimize scatter in the out-of-transit (OOT) light curve.
 We tracked stellar centroids across all frames, typically by cross-correlating with a reference image, to ensure precise aperture alignment during extraction.
 Photometry was then performed with the \texttt{daophot} package in IRAF on the target star and 2-8 nearby comparison stars of similar brightness and color.
 The aperture configuration and number of comparison stars were adjusted slightly from night to night according to atmospheric conditions and field orientation, following the approach of \citet{2016AJ....151...17J}.